Getting Suspicious Messages? They Are Probably Phishing Attacks

 Phishing attacks often come through a specific vector, meaning that if the message comes from an email, you have options to confirm the identity of the sender.
 For example, you might see that it has come from someone internally, prompting you to check in with the supposed sender by phone or in person.
 There are always options to check the authenticity of a sender, and when in doubt, a little caution is better than not enough.

-If you want to ensure that your organization stays ahead of phishing attacks and security issues in general, Digital Sky Solutions has great tools to help you protect your business.
-To learn more, call us today at (250) 483-5623.
+If you want to ensure that your organization stays ahead of phishing attacks and security issues in general, COMPANYNAME has great tools to help you protect your business.
+To learn more, call us today at PHONENUMBER.